-Accessible parking is located north of EIT beside the Davis Centre (DC).
-A parking pass ($5) must be obtained from Parking Services ahead of time for these accessible spaces.
-Please refer to these locations in the map below.
+Accessible parking is located north of EIT beside the Davis Centre (DC on the map below).
+A parking pass ($5) must be obtained from Parking Services before parking in these accessible spaces.
+Please refer to the locations in the map below.

 The museum's main exhibit area (the "Dino pit") is open Monday to Friday from 8:30 am to 4:30 pm.

-However, the building we are located in, the Centre for Environmental and Information Technology, is open all day Monday to Friday, and 9:00 am to 4:00 pm on weekends.
+However, the building we are located in, the Centre for Environmental and Information Technology, is open all day Monday to Sunday from 9:00 am to 5:00 pm.

-Areas of the building that are always available to view include our mining tunnel, rocks and mineral collections, our Great Lakes water feature, and our monolith of granite gneiss rock.
+Areas of the building that are always available to view include our mining tunnel, rock and mineral collections, our Great Lakes water feature, and our monolith of granite gneiss rock.

 The museum is free to everyone.
-Booked programs are also free.
-If you would like to donate funds to support our passion you may do so by going to our Supporters page or via our donation box in the Conestoga Rovers Learning Centre.
+Programs booked in advance are also free.
+If you would like to donate funds to support our passion you may do so via our donation box in the Conestoga Rovers Learning Centre or by donating online.